Introduction to Background Geoprocessing (64-bit)

 - Excel tables (.xls, .xlsx files)

-If your workflow involves any of the above data types, you can execute the tool in the foreground by disabling background processing, or convert your data to a supported type and execute the tool in the background.
+If your workflow involves any of the above data types, you can run the tool in the foreground by disabling background processing, or convert your data to a supported type and run the tool in the background.

 Tools that do not run in the background include the following: